uNetworking/uWebSockets.js/README.md

 ### Outrun, everyone.
 This project is not your typical "web framework" a la 500 lines of JavaScript and a fancy logo.
 You're looking at a 3-part software suite of ~7k lines of C & C++, working in unison with Google V8 to bring you one of the most memory scalable and performant I/O scriping environment available.

+It runs 15x faster than Deno and scales to millions of connections on small devices.

 [Read the Medium post](https://levelup.gitconnected.com/will-node-js-forever-be-the-sluggish-golang-f632130e5c7a)

 ### No compiler needed.